 Because of that, it can be tricky to find the perfect snack.
 Thankfully, we can help you out with that.

-Now that you know how snacks can aid you with managing diabetes, we can move on to a few recipes.
-In this section, we’ll cover some of the best treats to keep your blood sugar in control.
+Now that you know how snacks can aid you with managing diabetes, let’s cover some of the best treats to keep your blood sugar in control.

 Strawberries

-Right off the bat, our first snack option is strawberries.
-Not only are these fruits good for you, but they can also keep your blood sugar levels low.
+Our first snack option is strawberries.
+These fruits are good for you and can also keep your blood sugar levels low.

 That’s because strawberries don’t contain much sugar or carbs.

-On top of that, they’re an excellent source of vitamin C and manganese.
-Plus, they can provide you with potassium and fiber to aid digestion.
+They’re also an excellent source of vitamin C and manganese.
+Plus, they can provide potassium and fiber to aid digestion.

 Since strawberries are low in sugar, you can eat quite a few for a snack.
-As a diabetic, a one-and-a-quarter cup serving portion should be ideal.
+For a person with diabetes, a one-and-a-quarter cup serving portion should be ideal.

 It’ll give you a boost of energy and keep you full for a few hours.
-In addition, it’ll taste sweet, fresh, with a hint of tanginess.
+In addition, it’ll taste sweet and fresh, with a hint of tanginess.

 If you aren’t a huge fan of strawberries, you can opt for blueberries instead.
 Although, you’ll need to reduce the portion.